How to Build Cron Expressions

 How to build a cron expression

-- Preview run times — the generator shows the next 5 execution times so you can verify the schedule is correct.
+- Preview the next run times: the generator shows the next 5 execution times, which lets you confirm the schedule fires when you expect.

-- Copy the expression — paste it into your crontab, CI/CD config, or cloud scheduler.
+- Copy the expression and paste it into your crontab, GitHub Actions YAML, AWS EventBridge rule, or whichever scheduler you use.

 | Character | Meaning | Example |